almende/eve/implementations/java/services.md

 - **AgentListener**
-  A servlet context listener needs to be set up to load a singleton AgentFactory on startup of the web application.
+  A servlet context listener needs to be set up to load a singleton AgentHost on startup of the web application.
-  This AgentFactory manages all agents.
+  This AgentHost manages all agents.
 - **AgentServlet**
   At least one servlet needs to be set up to route incoming requests for agents.
   One can use the provided `AgentServlet` for this, or build something customized.
-  An AgentServlet will automatically create an HttpService with its configured servlet url, and register this transport service to the AgentFactory.
+  An AgentServlet will automatically create an HttpService with its configured servlet url, and register this transport service to the AgentHost.
-  It is possible to configure multiple Agent servlets, and they will all share the same AgentFactory.
+  It is possible to configure multiple Agent servlets, and they will all share the same AgentHost.

 To configure the servlet and context listener, add the following lines to the **web.xml** file of the Java project,